mbaumer/us_hep_funding/docs/_states/CT.md

 [Back to top](#top)
 ## CT-02 -- Rep. Joe Courtney (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CT-02)
 ### Committees
-Joe Courtney is the #3 Republican on the House Subcommittee on Higher Education and Workforce Development
+Joe Courtney is the #3 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```